 The student must demonstrate personal attributes of caring, integrity, and cultural competence.
-The student must possess the emotional health and stability required for full application and use of their intellectual abilities, the exercise of good judgment, the prompt and effective completion of all responsibilities under stress, and to adapt to a clinical environment that may change rapidly without warning and/or in unpredictable ways.
-The student is expected to interact with others (i.e. classmates, instructors, patients, preceptors, patient’s family members, and other members of the healthcare team) in a respectful and responsible manner at all times.
+The student must possess the emotional health and stability required for full application and use of their intellectual abilities, the exercise of good judgement, the prompt and effective completion of all responsibilities under stress, and to adapt to a clinical environment that may change rapidly without warning and/or in unpredictable ways.
+The student is expected to interact with others (i.e. classmates, instructors, patients, preceptors, patient’s family members, and other members of the health care team) in a respectful and responsible manner at all times.
 The student must be able to accept and respond to constructive criticism and resolve conflicts in a socially acceptable and professional manner.

-Upon completion of the relevant coursework, the student must be able to understand and demonstrate the basis and content of professional PA practice.
-The student must possess the skills of a reflective practitioner including the ability to self-assess, self-correct, and self-direct; to identify needs and sources of learning, and to continually seek new knowledge and understanding.
+Upon completion of the relevant course work, the student must be able to understand and demonstrate the basis and content of professional PA practice.
+The student must possess the skills of a reflective practitioner including the ability to self-assess, self-correct, and self-direct; to identify needs and sources of learning; and to continually seek new knowledge and understanding.